twoojoo/dotfiles/README.md

 ### xbindkeys

-- I was forced to use xbindkeys just because I wasn't able to make the **Super_L** key work with i3 as a standalone key to launch the rofi "start" menu
+I was forced to use xbindkeys just because I wasn't able to make the **Super_L** key work with i3 as a standalone key to launch the rofi "start" menu

+### picomp

+I'm still striggling to mak the Nvidia drivers not cause picomp to freeze the screen every now and then.
+I'm not using a compositor at the moment.